tsatria03/CookyCraze/docks/readme.txt

 Save slots.

 The game supports multiple save slots for separate playthroughs, selected from the main menu.
-Each slot is completely independent, with its own rank, cookies, coins, upgrades, and settings.
+Each slot is completely independent, with its own rank, cookies, money, upgrades, and settings.
 You can start a new game in any slot at any time without affecting your other saves.
 Save slots are chosen when loading or starting a new game from the main menu.